 Together with Urban Strategies and the City of Toronto, Waterfront Toronto began planning Villiers Island in 2013.
-A lot of this work was done in collaboration with the public and community stakeholders, resulting in a plan that reconnects the Don River and the lake to the city.
+A lot of this work was done in collaboration with the public and community stakeholders.
 Villiers Island will be formed when we dig the new river valley through the Port Lands.
 Over time, it will evolve from an industrial quay to a connected and complete island community with great parks and open spaces.

 A Climate Positive Future

 “Climate positive” is a term that describes a community designed to eliminate greenhouse gas (GHG) emissions in and beyond its own borders.
 Climate positive communities produce more clean energy than they use, lowering the energy use in neighbouring areas as well.
 With the help of the C40-Climate Positive Development Program, we created a way to measure how much greenhouse gas emissions our current buildings have produced.
 We discovered that if applied to future communities like Villiers Island, our current environmental standards would still produce 16,541 tons of carbon dioxide emissions annually.
 While that is 23 per cent lower than the typical Toronto development, it is still 77 per cent higher than our ambitious goal of completely reducing emissions in and beyond Villiers Island.

 A Deeper Look at Sustainability

 In order to reduce GHG emissions on Villiers Island and nearby areas, we worked with the environmental firm, Sustainability Solutions Group (SSG), to study neighbourhood design elements that affect energy, building and transportation emissions.

 This study led to six major design recommendations: